BestTimesToVisit.com Logo

 Uber/Cabify

 Ride-hailing apps Uber and Cabify are readily available in San José and offer a convenient way to travel around the city.
-They are particularly useful for late-night travel or reaching areas not well-served by public transport.
+They're especially useful at night or for reaching areas not well-served by public transport.
 Prices vary depending on distance and demand.

-Cost:Expect to pay around $10-$20 for a trip within the city center, more for longer distances.
+Cost:Expect to pay around $10-$20 for a typical trip within the city.
 Surge pricing applies during peak hours.

 Public Buses (Buses Públicos)

 San José's extensive bus network is affordable and reaches most parts of the city and surrounding areas.
 Buses are frequent, but can be crowded during peak hours.
-Routes and schedules are posted at bus stops.
+You'll need to know your destination and the bus route number.

-Cost:Usually around $1 per ride, exact fare required.
-Purchase from the driver.
+Cost:Usually around $1 per ride, exact change is preferred.

 Taxis